People who use nicotine replacement products are more likely to quit and stay stopped.

 nicotine patch (15 mg, 16 hour patch; or the 21mg, 24 hour patch)

 nicotine gum (2mg) OR lozenge (1.5mg or 2mg) OR inhalator OR mouth spray

-It may be recommended if you have had cravings or not succeeded in quitting when using a single nicotine replacement product in the past.
+Combination therapy may be recommended if you have had cravings or not succeeded in quitting when using a single nicotine replacement product.
 It is usually recommended for heavy smokers.
 You should talk to your doctor or pharmacist first before using combination therapy.

 It is important to use the nicotine replacement products properly and follow the instructions provided with the product e.g. the gum is not like normal chewing gum and requires a specific chew-and-rest technique for it to work.
 You will have more chance of success using these products if you use them regularly throughout the day as well as when you have cravings.
 Also, doctors recommend using them for at least eight weeks.
 Call Quitline if you’re unsure.